TUD-RST/examgenerator/docs/source/userdoc.rst

 -  *semester*: Current Semester for example: "WS 2022/23"

+-  *seed* (optional): A non negative integer or floating point value for seeding the random number generator.
+This is useful to ensure that the same exams are compiled from run to run, e.g. after fixing errors in one of the tasks.
+If this parameter is not set the random number generator is initialized using the system date.

 -  *number_of_groups*: Determines the number of different groups.

 -  *copies*: When using paramaterization, this is the number of students who are taking the exam.